Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Implementation and the choice of tuning parameters

 \section{Implementation and the choice of tuning parameters}

-In line with the condition~\eqref{cond:thm:cp} and Assumption~\ref{assum:est}, we set $Q_n = \lfloor \log^{1.9}(n) \rfloor$, which imposes an upper bound on the number of change points, and we allow for at most $M = 5$ nested change point models (in addition to the null model) to be considered by the model selection methodology.
+In line with the condition~\eqref{cond:thm:cp} and Assumption~\ref{assum:est}, we set $Q_n = \lfloor \log^{1.9}(n) \rfloor$, which imposes an upper bound on the number of change points.
+In simulation studies where test signals with $n \ge 2000$ are considered, we select $M = 5$, i.e.\ we generate a sequence of $M = 5$ nested change point models (in addition to the null model) to be considered by the model selection methodology.
+In real data analysis in Section~\ref{sec:real} with $n \approx 7000$, we select $M = 10$.
+Generally, with greater $M$, there is more chance for the second stage gSa to `make a mistake', since there are more candidate models in consideration.
+On the other hand, if $M$ is chosen too small, we may not have a candidate model that fulfils Assumption~\ref{assum:est} as discussed in Section~\ref{sec:gappy} when motivating the gappy model sequence generation.
+In view of this, we recommend to select $M$ based on the length of the data.
 By default, the number of intervals drawn by the deterministic sampling in Algorithm~\ref{alg:cp} is set at $R_n = 100$, and the maximum AR order is set at $p_{\max} = 10$ unless stated otherwise when input time series is short.
 To ensure that there are enough observations over each interval defined by two adjacent candidate change point estimators for numerical stability, we set the minimum spacing to be $\max(20, p_{\max} + \lceil \log(n) \rceil)$ and feed this into Algorithm~\ref{alg:cp} in the solution path generation.
-For simplicity, we directly utilise the OLS estimator $\bm\beta$ obtained from regressing $\mbf Y$ on $\mbf X$ in~\eqref{eq:def:x} as $\wh{\bm\beta}(\mc A, r)$ in the implementation of the gSC methodology, in place of the segment-wise estimation strategy described in~\eqref{eq:param:est}; in our numerical experiments, this modification did not alter the results greatly.
 Finally, the penalty of $\sc$ is given by $\xi_n = \log^{1.01}(n)$ which is in accordance with Assumption~\ref{assum:pen} when the innovations $\{\vep_t\}$ are distributed as (sub-)Gaussian random variables such that $\omega_n \asymp \sqrt{\log(n)}$ fulfils Assumption~\ref{assum:ar}~\ref{assum:ar:four}.